notrakrima/aatacc/content/internal/board-members/_index.md

 ---
 title: "Scientific Board Members Area"
+sitemap:
+  exclude: true
 ---

-Welcome to the private area for the AATACC Scientific Board.
+## Welcome to the private area for the AATACC Scientific Board.

 This section is for internal communications and documents.